shivkumar98/OCP-Java-Examples/src/review_questions/chapter_2/attempt_4/README.md

 ❓Which of the following are true of interfaces (choose all that apply)❓

-    A. They can extend other classes 🎃
+A. They can extend other classes <br>
-    B. They can not be extended 🎃
+B. They can not be extended <br>
-    C. They enable classes to have multiple inheritance 🎃
+C. They enable classes to have multiple inheritance <br>
-    D. They can only contain abstract methods 🎃
+D. They can only contain abstract methods <br>
-    E. They can be declared final 🎃
+E. They can be declared final <br>
-    F. All members of an interface are public 🎃
+F. All members of an interface are public <br>

 ### My Answer:
+* A - false, they can only extend abstract classes or interfaces (first part I'm not sure of)
+* B - false, they can be extended by interfaces
+* C - true
+* D - false, they can have defaullt methods too
+* E - true
+* F - implicitly true
+* **C,E**
 <hr>

 ## 🟧 Question 9